Virgin Media loses out in Champions League TV bidding

 The rise in price has furthered speculation that Amazon Prime Video or sports streaming service DAZN – which recently won the German rights to the Champions League – are pursuing rights in the Irish market.

-Alternatively, a consortium of investors may be seeking to acquire and then sub-license the rights to broadcasters here.
+Alternatively, a consortium of investors may be seeking to acquire and then sub-license the rights to broadcasters here, or a fresh challenge may be mounted by Eir or Premier Sports.

 The news was shared with staff at the Ballymount-based broadcaster on Monday.